 What Are The Flaws Of The 50/30/20 Rule?

-This rule is easy to digest and implement, but there are some pros and cons attached to it:
+This rule is easy to digest and implement, but it isn’t perfect.
+For example:

 Pros: